 Register for SNAP

-If you have a Newcomer youth who is interested in joining SNAP, you can register through your SWIS worker at school, contact our CARE office, or inquire on Facebook or Instagram.
+If you have a newcomer youth who is interested in joining SNAP, you can register through your SWIS worker at school, contact our main office, or inquire on Facebook or Instagram.

 There are many fun and adventurous stories from SNAP events and activities!
 We love to hear how you enjoy being a member of SNAP and what it has been like moving to Central Alberta.